 Aluminum Christmas Trees: The Christmas 2012 live episode begins with showing a series of tweets expressing disbelief that reindeer exist.

-Amazingly Embarrassing Parents / Children Are Innocent: We repeatedly get stories of adults being far less mature than their kids by doing such as getting into eight and twenty man brawls over spilled punch or a child taking to long to decide what prize to get or assaulting a bus driver and dropping pants at police officers.
+Amazingly Embarrassing Parents / Children Are Innocent: We repeatedly get stories of adults being far less mature than their kids by doing outrageous things such as getting into eight and twenty man brawls over spilled punch or a child taking too long to decide what prize to get, or assaulting a bus driver and dropping pants at police officers.

 In his "It's Stupid At The Top" video, "Sometimes you'll be saddled with a guy whose idea of leadership is invading Poland, drilling in the Gulf of Mexico without checking the failsafes, or giving Smallville ten goddamned seasons."